-Organization Administrator Can manage organization settings such as Name and Media settings.
-When combined with the 'User Manager' permission can add new users and manage user settings such as email addresses for existing users.

-Can Log into BoardBook Premier

-By unchecking this role a user can be prevented from logging into your organizations BoardBook Premier account.
+Organization Administrator Can manage organization settings such as Name and Media settings can add new users and manage user settings such as email addresses for existing users.
+A user with this role can view ALL documents as well as ALL attachments for any meeting to which the user has access.
+Be very careful who has this role.
+Can Log into BoardBook Premier By unchecking this role a user can be prevented from logging into your organizations BoardBook Premier account.
 This is generally done when this would likely be a temporary situation.
 Users who are not expected or wanted to ever log into the organizations BoardBook account again should be removed.